zhanghaitao1/assetPricing2/0readme.md

     5. model selection or model reduction techniques (How to gauge the relative importance of the various variables)
     6. business cycle
 23. add regression figure as [this one](https://github.com/nakulnayyar/FF3Factor/blob/master/FamaFrench3Factor.ipynb)
+24. add a trading strategy for the new factors as page 9 of Lao, Tian, and Zhao, “Will Order Imbalances Predict Stock Returns in Extreme Market Situations?
+Evidence from China.”
+25. add quantile regression as the papers shown in zotero by searching quantile. draw fig as fig3 and fig4 in  Xue and Zhang, “Stock Return Autocorrelations and Predictability in the Chinese Stock Market-Evidence from Threshold Quantile Autoregressive Models.”

 # The difference between assetPricing1 and assetPricing2